annabunches/advanced-spritesheet-export/readme.md

 ## Usage

 * All layers are exported by default.
-To ignore a layer, tk.
+To ignore a layer or group, select Layer -> Advanced Export -> Toggle Ignore.
-* To export a group as a single sprite, tk
+* To export a layer group as a single sprite, select Layer -> Advanced Export -> Toggle Merge Group.
 * Invoke the tool via File -> Export -> Export Sprite Sheet (Advanced).

-* Use the Sprite Sheet Export dialog as normal, but make sure Layers is set to "Visible Layers."
+## Additional Notes

+* Toggling the advanced export settings on a layer will modify the layer colors.
+(This may be configurable in a future update)

 ## Copyright Notice